 Hence, acknowledge your child’s successes, no matter how small they are.
 Get your child to see it as a personal victory too.
 In the long run, these little steps will add up and show in their academic performance and behaviour.

-Strategy #6: Create a dyslexia-friendly environment
+Strategy #6: Create a supportive, dyslexia-friendly environment

 - Print out materials on coloured paper, with bigger fonts.